Social Security: How Work Affects Your Benefits

 - Anticipated future financial needs and obligations

-- The amount of your Social Security benefits
+- The amount of your Social Security retirement benefits

 Working While Receiving Social Security Benefits